OpenMDAO/dymos/joss/paper.md

 # Difference between optimal-control and co-design
-In the most general sense, both optimal-control and co-design problems deal with dynamic systems.
+Optimal-control and co-design problems deal with dynamic systems.
 There a vector of time varying state variables ($\bar{x}$) who's behavior is affected by time ($t$), a vector of dynamic controls ($\bar{u)}$), and a vector of static design parameters ($\bar{d}$).
 The evolution of the states over time is governed by an ordinary differential equation (ODE) or differential algebraic equation (DAE):
 \begin{align}